surniaulula/wpsso-add-five-stars/readme.txt

 **The WPSSO Add Five Stars add-on includes a 5 star rating and review from the site organization:**

 1. If the Schema markup does not already have an 'aggregateRating' property.
-2. If Google allows ratings for that Schema type.**
+2. If Google allows an 'aggregateRating' property for that Schema type.

 **Note that Google allows an 'aggregateRating' property only for these Schema types and sub-types:**